-Division II is a four semester undertaking, with at least three full semesters completed after filing the Division II contract.
-The Division II committee consists of two Hampshire faculty, a chairperson and a member.
-The chairperson, who also serves as the student's academic advisor has the primary responsibility for monitoring the progress of the concentration, overseeing the final meeting, and writing the student's final Division II evaluation.
-During the third semester of enrollment, students participate in a committee request process to identify their chairperson and member.
-After meeting with and getting feedback from potential faculty members, they complete a form on TheHub [25], which includes a statement about the students' goals and objectives for Division II, and a list of faculty they are interested in working with.
+Division II is a four-semester undertaking, with at least three full semesters completed after filing the Division II contract.
+The Division II committee chairperson, who also serves as the student's academic advisor, has the primary responsibility for monitoring the progress of the concentration, overseeing the final meeting, and writing the student's final Division II evaluation.
+During the third semester of enrollment, students participate in a committee request process to identify their committee.
+After meeting with and getting feedback from potential faculty members, they complete a form on TheHub [24], which includes a statement about the students' goals and objectives for Division II, and a list of faculty they are interested in working with.
 The completed form is reviewed by faculty and deans to assign the appropriate committee.